(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 A software package is an application; in particular cases, one package needs another known as dependencies to run.

-The package manager is used to do the work of the loading software package you want.
+The package manager is used to do the loading software package work you want.
 Now if there are any dependencies then it installs those as well.
 Moreover, it keeps track of all the installed software and updates automatically.

-It works in tandem with a software repository; this is a database of different software packages.
+It works in tandem with a software repository, a database of different software packages.
 Every Linux distribution gives access to a set of basic, default repositories by default.

 • Main – It is free and open-source software from the developers of Ubuntu.